 Saffron is a highly-prized spice.
 It is also known as ‘vegetable gold’ or ‘red gold’, though it is more expensive than the precious metal!
-Iran and Spain produce the most saffron, with Iran growing 90% of all saffron used in the world.
+Spain and the Middle East produce the most saffron, with Middle East growing 90% of all saffron used in the world.
 It is also grown in some areas of Greece and India.
 There are even people trying to revive saffron production here in the UK – including in the historical centre of British saffron farming, Saffron Walden in Essex.

 Depending on where you are in the world, you may see saffron referred to as zafran or zaffran, kong, kesram, kesar, or jafranekar.

 What is saffron?